hujhax/austin-improv-wiki/Troupes/Magician vs. Clown.md

 ## Summary
 Their bio, from the web site for [[Festivals/The 2012 Out of Bounds Comedy Festival|The 2012 Out of Bounds Comedy Festival]]:

-<blockquote><p>"Magician vs. Clown writes a new show from scratch for every each performance and featuring ectoplasm, seances, fog, pathos, and a crotch-kick (that's what they're into right now).</p>
+> "Magician vs. Clown writes a new show from scratch for every each performance and featuring ectoplasm, seances, fog, pathos, and a crotch-kick (that's what they're into right now).
+>
+>

-<p>Nathan Livni and Jericho Thorp use comedy, slapstick, and good ol' fashioned hocus-pocus to continually undermine each other.
-Be preparaed for threats, pies in the face, moral degradation, and approximately one magic trick."</p></blockquote>
+> Nathan Livni and Jericho Thorp use comedy, slapstick, and good ol' fashioned hocus-pocus to continually undermine each other.
+Be preparaed for threats, pies in the face, moral degradation, and approximately one magic trick."

 ## Media
 ### Videos